-Suspect in car attack faces new charge: first-degree murder
+Suspect in car attack faces new charge: First-degree murder

 The judge certified the charges against all three men.
 All those cases will also head to a grand jury.

-Jason Kessler, the main organizer of the Unite the Right rally, was in court for the hearings.
+Jason Kessler, the main organizer of the Unite the Right rally, was in court to watch the proceedings.
 When he arrived Thursday, a small crowd of angry protesters outside the courthouse chanted, “Blood on your hands.”

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)